People

 .

-We currently have one full-time priest (the vicar) who is in charge of the 'United Benefice of the Leadon Vale' and four retired clergy who assist - one retired from a career in commerce, one retired from a career as a Teacher and two retired full-time priests.
-There are also 3 'Lay Readers' and 2 'Lay Pastors', as well as several regular members of the congregation who regularly work with the Team.
+We currently have one full-time priest (the vicar) who is in charge of the 'United Benefice of the Leadon Vale' and four retired clergy who assist - one retired from a career in commerce, one retired from a career as a Teacher and two retired full-time priests, plus 2 Assistant Curates in training.
+There are also 2 'Lay Readers' and 2 'Lay Pastors', as well as several regular members of the congregation who regularly work with the Team.
 There are also 4 honorary PCC Appointees: Secretary, Treasurer, Organist/Choirmaster and Bell Tower Captain.
-(Return to top)

-The Ministry Team serves the whole of the Benefice, which comprises 9 parishes with 10 churches, and 4 Church of England primary schools.
+The Ministry Team serves the whole of the Benefice, which comprises 9 parishes with 9 churches (+1 'redundant' church) and 4 Church of England primary schools.

-For details of Dymock's officers, click here: Priests, Readers, Lay Pastors, Churchwardens, PCC Appointees
+For details of Dymock's officers, click here: Priests, Curates, Readers & Lay Pastors, Churchwardens, PCC Appointments

 (Return to top)